 The program will now open up a file folder which is usually set to the last folder you imported something from.
 You can save some time by moving all of your downloaded actions into the same folder.
 Even if you keep them separated into individual folders within that folder, you’ll still find it easier to get to them every time you need to.

 Navigate to your new action folder and find the file.
 If you are having trouble finding it, you can use the search bar to check for any files with the ending .atn – this ending means that it is an action file, so it will only bring back actions as results.

-Here is a video tutorial on how to install Photoshop actions in Photoshop CC by Grace Pamela:
+Here is a video tutorial to show how to install and use Photoshop actions by Grace Pamela the founder of Summerana.

 Next up, you will want to organize your actions within Photoshop, especially if you have a lot of them.
 You can actually click on the name of any action in your list and drag it to move it around, putting it above or below others.

 You can also create folders within your action panel, by right-clicking or selecting that option from the dropdown menu.
 You can open and close actions and action folders, so you can see as much or as little as you want when you are using them.